Kwiebs/Forpetswithlove/exampleSite/content/english/blog/why-dog-eat-poop-coprophagia.md

 image: images/dog-eating-poop.jpg
 ---

 📌 **Quick Answer:** Dogs eat poop (coprophagia) due to natural instincts, nutritional deficiencies, boredom, medical conditions, or learned behaviors.
 Most cases are harmless but indicate underlying issues.
-Solutions include: ruling out medical problems with your vet, ensuring a balanced diet with proper nutrition, providing mental stimulation and exercise, immediate cleaning of areas where dogs eliminate, training with commands like "leave it," products that make stool taste unpleasant, and managing access to feces.
+Solutions include: ruling out medical problems with your vet, immediate cleaning of areas where dogs eliminate, training with commands like "leave it," products that make stool taste unpleasant, and managing access to feces.
 Consult your vet if behavior started suddenly or is accompanied by other health changes.

 *Disclosure: As an Amazon Associate, ForPetsWithLove earns from qualifying purchases.
 We only recommend products we trust.*

-## What Is Coprophagia?
+## What is coprophagia?

 Coprophagia (cop-ro-fay-gea) is the scientific term for eating feces.
 While disgusting to humans, it's relatively common in dogs, especially puppies and young dogs.
 Understanding the cause helps determine appropriate solutions.

 **Coprophagia types:**
-- **Autocoprophagy:** Dogs eating their own feces
+- Autocoprophagy: Dogs eating their own feces
-- **Allocoprophagy:** Dogs eating feces from other animals
+- Allocoprophagy: Dogs eating feces from other animals
-- **Species-specific:** Eating feces from same-species animals vs. other species
+- Species-specific: Eating feces from same-species animals vs. other species

-**Reality check:** Research suggests approximately **16-24% of dogs** engage in coprophagia at some point.
+**Reality check:** Studies show approximately **16-24% of dogs** engage in coprophagia at some point.
 It's not necessarily abnormal behavior, though it can indicate underlying issues or health concerns.

-## Why Dogs Eat Poop: Common Causes
+## Why dogs eat poop: common causes

 ### Natural Instincts

 **Evolutionary roots:**
-- **Wolf ancestors:** Wolves sometimes eat feces to obtain nutrients missed during initial digestion
+- Wolf ancestors: Wolves sometimes eat feces to obtain nutrients missed during initial digestion
-- **Scavenging nature:** Dogs naturally investigate and sometimes consume potential food sources
+- Scavenging nature: Dogs naturally investigate and sometimes consume potential food sources
-- **Maternal behavior:** Mother dogs eat puppies' feces to keep den clean and protect from predators
+- Maternal behavior: Mother dogs eat puppies' feces to keep den clean and protect from predators
-- **Investigatory behavior:** Puppies explore the world with their mouths, including feces
+- Investigatory behavior: Puppies explore the world with their mouths, including feces

 **This is particularly common:**
 - In puppies under 6 months old